 National Military Appreciation Month

-May is National military Appreciation Month – May is recognized as pretty much because there are so many days set aside for celebrating and commemorating our military's achievements in the month and recognizing those on active duty in all branches of the services, the National Guard and Reserves plus retirees, veterans, and all of their families:
+May is National Military Appreciation Month.
+There are so many days set aside for celebrating and commemorating our military's achievements during the month of May and recognizing those on active duty in all branches of the services, the National Guard and Reserves plus retirees, veterans, and all of their families.

 - May 1st - Loyalty Day, established in 1921 as a day for the reaffirmation of loyalty to the United States and for the recognition of the heritage of American freedom.